ansible/ansible-documentation/docs/docsite/rst/os_guide/intro_zos.rst

 `IBM Open Enterprise SDK for Python <https://www.ibm.com/products/open-enterprise-python-zos>`__ defaults to the UTF-8 encoding.

 Ansible modules will not read or recognize file tags.
 It is up to the user to determine the nature of remote data and tag it appropriately.
-Data sent to remote z/OS hosts through Ansible is, by default, encoded in UTF-8 and not tagged.
+Data sent to remote z/OS UNIX hosts through Ansible is, by default, encoded in UTF-8 and not tagged.
 Tagging a file is achievable with an additional task using the ``ansible.builtin.command`` module.

 .. code-block:: yaml